-Several locations; see website for further details
+Several locations; see their website for further details.

 * Fact: Associazione Verace Pizza Napoletana (True Neapolitan Pizza Association) was established in 1984 to uphold the artisan heritage of Neapolitan pizza.
 Rules are very specific, from the flour used (highly refined, ’00’ flour) to the diameter of the pizzas (a maximum of 35cm), which must be baked at precisely 900°F and for no more than 60-90 seconds (in a wood-fired, domed oven).

 Today pizzerias in Naples following these methods display illuminated signs outside – look out for them if you find yourself in the region, and keen for a slice of the authentic!